moon0326/phpdi-kohana-sample/README.md

 #### Dependency Configuration

 You can define your dependencies in **phpdi/config/dependencies.php**.
-For more about service definiton formats, please refer to this [link](http://php-di.org/doc/definition.html) and PHP-DI documentation.
+For more information about service definiton formats, please refer to this [link](http://php-di.org/doc/definition.html) and PHP-DI documentation.

 #### Sample Controller and Classes

-1. Please copy and paste files in the *demo* directory for a sample controller and dependency.
+1. Please copy and paste files in the *demo* directory to your application/classes directory.
 2. Create a new route for the demo controller and test it.
 You should see "Demo\User\APIUserService" as its output.

 #### Changes